June 25, 2025

 Andy Hill and Nicole Hill couple budget

-Over the last 15 years, I’ve developed a solid network of folks who work in the event marketing industry.
-That network has helped me to get new career opportunities, grow my skills and increase my salary from 5-figures to 6-figures.
+Over my 15 years in the corporate world, I’ve developed a solid network of folks who work in the event marketing industry.
+That network has helped me to get new career opportunities, grow my skills, and increase my salary from 5-figures to 6-figures.

-Now that I’m jumping into a new industry (personal finance), it was important for me to grow a new network as well.
-So for the last 3 years, I’ve been making connections, both in-person and online.
-Through my interviews on my podcast with millionaire entrepreneurs, personal finance experts, and financially independent families, my network has grown substantially.
+Now that I’m jumping into a new industry (financial education), it was important for me to grow a new network as well.
+So for the last 8 years, I’ve been making connections, both in-person and online.
+Through my interviews on my podcast with millionaire solopreneurs, personal finance experts, and financially independent families, my network has grown substantially.

 With a bigger network, you get more opportunities.
 Based on the connections I’ve made, I was able to receive new opportunities for writing, speaking and content creation.